 PT Portfolios

 The investment industry was changed forever when the deregulation of brokerage commissions led to the creation of Discount Brokers.
-In addition to offering Much Lower Fees and Commissions these new firms let individual investors hold No-Load Mutual Funds from Different Fund Families and Exchange Traded Funds (ETF’S) in one Consolidated Brokerage Account.
+In addition to offering Much Lower Fees and Commissions these new firms let individual investors hold No-Load Mutual Funds from Different Fund Families and Exchange Traded Funds (ETF’s) in one Consolidated Brokerage Account.

-Every fund manager believes they have the very best strategy to pick individual stocks or bonds, but there are always funds that consistently outperform their competition (see Performance Gaps).
-To find these select funds PTI tracks and ranks Over 2000 funds in 49 Sectors of the worldwide securities markets.
-Every month each fund is compared to all other stock or bond funds and graded based on the fund’s actual Performance for Investors over a number of different time periods, the fund’s Annual Operating Expense and Cash Dividend payments.
+Every fund manager believes they have the very best strategy to time market swings and pick individual stocks or bonds, but there are always funds that consistently outperform their competition (see Performance Gaps).
+To find these select funds PTI tracks and grades Over 3000 funds in 49 Sectors of the worldwide securities markets.

-These individual grades are combined into one overall PT Grade.
+These individual rankings are combined into one overall PT Grade.
 The grading process is not proprietary and PTI is happy to show any interested investor exactly how PT Grades are calculated and updated each month.
 PT Grades are fully disclosed to investors in their Monthly Updates described in the following After Investing section.

 Investors who prefer managed portfolios should know How Their Investments Are Selected, How They Perform compared to their competition and Why They Are Sold.